Toloka/docs/en/guide/concepts/submitted-answers.md

 Use this rule if you want to:

-- Get task suite responses from as many Tolokers as possible.
+- Get responses from as many Tolokers as possible.
 For this purpose, set a low threshold, such as one [task suite](../../glossary.md#task-suite).

 - Protect yourself from robots.
 For this purpose, the threshold should be higher, such as 10% of the pool's tasks.